jingtaozhan/RepCONC/examples/tas-balanced/repconc/README.md

-# Compressing coCondenser on MS MARCO Passage Ranking
+# Compressing TAS-Balanced on MS MARCO Passage Ranking

 Here, we assume you have already follow the [previous instructions](..).